armory/documentation/_spinnaker/operator.md

         authMethod: KUBERNETES
 ```

-You can then mount it in the operator deployment and make it available to the Halyard container:
+You can then mount it in the operator deployment and make it available to the Halyard and Operator containers:

 ```yaml
 apiVersion: extensions/v1beta1